 - Strategy: Define strategy and suggest the tools need to continue company growth.

 Why is Revenue Operations Growing

 In the "traditional" sales model, a sales rep will talk to a prospect and guide them through their sales journey, answering questions they may have and helping them make their buying decision.

 However, the way a B2B buyer decides on a purchase has changed significantly.
-In fact, over half of B2B buyers have already made their decision prior to speaking with a salesperson.
+Over half of B2B buyers have already made their decision before speaking with a salesperson.

 In addition, a recurring revenue model means that functions such as customer success and product are equally responsible for revenue as sales and marketing.

 As companies have moved into these new models, having siloed organizational structures that separated these revenue-impacting functions negatively impacted company growth.